CU Boulder Academic and Research Achievements

 - More than a dozen CU Boulder research faculty members shared the 2007 Nobel Peace Prize with former Vice President Al Gore and other researchers from around the world for their contributions to the international report of the Intergovernmental Panel on Climate Change.

-- Eight faculty have received MacArthur Fellowships, known as the “genius grant.”
+- Nine faculty have received MacArthur Fellowships, known as the “genius grant.”
 Ana Maria Rey, a physics professor and fellow of JILA, was awarded a fellowship in 2013.
 The MacArthur Foundation selection committee cited Rey as an “atomic physicist advancing our ability to simulate, manipulate and control novel states of matter through fundamental conceptual research on ultracold atoms.”

-- CU Boulder physics professor Steven Pollock was named a 2013 U.S. Professor of the Year by the Carnegie Foundation for the Advancement of Teaching and the Council for Advancement and Support of Education.
+- CU Boulder physics professor Steven Pollock (pictured top) was named a 2013 U.S. Professor of the Year by the Carnegie Foundation for the Advancement of Teaching and the Council for Advancement and Support of Education.
 Pollock was honored in the category of doctoral and research universities.
 He was chosen from a field of more than 350 distinguished nominees from across the country.

 - Kristi Anseth, a distinguished professor in chemical and biological engineering, was named a National Academy of Inventors fellow in 2016, a distinction recognizing academic inventors whose innovations make a tangible impact on society.
 Anseth’s research focuses on new biomaterials for applications in drug delivery and regenerative medicine.